 Do I really need therapy?
 I can usually handle my problems.

 Therapy can help you function more effectively and deal with your problems in more satisfying and effective ways.
 We all need support at times and sometimes, the optimal support is from someone who isn't in our personal sphere.
 Given that you are here, it's safe to assume that you are wanting something for yourself and your life that you are having trouble accessing on your own.
 Even if you aren't dealing with significant mental health challenges, therapy allows you to learn about yourself and grow in new ways.

 Counseling can be helpful for specific issues like situational anxiety or communication challenges or stress management.
 We focus on tools and symptom management and helping you function better right now.

-Therapy, as in psychotherapy, is a longer term depth process that works on resolving core issues around early relationships, attachment, trauma, abuse and shame that are impacting your daily life.
-We dive deep into your life and your history.
-In practice, the two overlap a lot and where we go depends on what you need and what you are ready for.
+Therapy, as in psychotherapy, is often a longer term depth process that works on healing old wounds that are persistently impacting your daily life.
+In practice, the two can overlap a lot and where we go depends on what you need and what you are ready for.